Is UPS or USPS Cheaper? 2026 Cost & Speed Comparison

 Both carriers have rules about how big and heavy your packages can be.

-• Weight: USPS has a firm limit of 70 lbs.
+- Weight: USPS has a firm limit of 70 lbs.
 UPS can handle packages up to 150 lbs.

-• Oversize Fees: UPS accepts larger packages than USPS, but it charges additional handling and oversize fees for them, which can add hundreds of dollars during peak season.
+- Oversize Fees: UPS accepts larger packages than USPS, but it charges additional handling and oversize fees for them, which can add hundreds of dollars during peak season.

 If your item is over 70 pounds or very large, UPS is not only cheaper, it’s your only option.
+For guidance on heavy packages specifically, see the cheapest way to ship a 50 lb box.

-Need it Fast?
+Need It Fast?
 Express and International Costs

 When speed or global reach is a priority, the cost difference can be dramatic.